-Zagreb street mural by Etien
+Zagreb street murals by Etien

-Last year, the Rendez-Vous art festival invited French street artist Etien to leave his mark in Zagreb.
+In 2015, the Rendez-Vous art festival invited French street artist Etien to leave his mark in Zagreb.
 And in this land-locked city, Etien painted a giant whale.
 The locals fell for it straight away.

 It’s because Etien used the anamorphosis technique to paint it.
 This means the entire scene can be viewed only from one angle.
 Etien’s and Zagreb’s Whale was listed among the top 10 world murals according to the Mural Festival in Montreal.